jansche/event-prioritization/README.md

  - Code of Conduct details
  - Previous participation of colleagues
  - Competitive participation
- - # Speakers and representation of marginalized groups
+ - \# of speakers and representation of marginalized groups
  - Colleagues as speakers
  - Qualitative feedback
  - Opportunity for focus topics